mtimbs/kafka-otel/README.md

 # kafka-otel

 Given two services, I want to be able to link opentelemetry spans from the consumer to the producer.
-This example uses the [opentelemetry-instrumentation-kafkajs](https://github.com/aspecto-io/opentelemetry-ext-js/tree/master/packages/instrumentation-kafkajs) package to instrument.
+This example originally tried to use the [opentelemetry-instrumentation-kafkajs](https://github.com/aspecto-io/opentelemetry-ext-js/tree/master/packages/instrumentation-kafkajs) package to instrument.

+Due to what I can only assume is a massive skill issue I could not get it to work as expected.
+In the end I opted for manual instrumentation which is actually exceedingly easy and begs the question why auto-instrumentation even exists in the first place.

 ## Buil and Run
 To run this example app